surajpanwar26/JARVIS/API_GUIDE.md

 This document explains how to configure the `.env` file to ensure the JARVIS Research System runs perfectly without modifying any code.

+## 🔒 Security Notice

+**Important**: All API keys are now securely stored in backend environment variables.
+The frontend communicates with the backend through secure API endpoints and never accesses external services directly.

 ## 🏆 Recommended: The "High Limit" Free Stack

 If you want the maximum number of free requests per day, use this combination: